 Natural rubber is superior in regards to rug pad protection, non-slip grip, eco-friendly materials, and floor safety.
 Natural rubber is particularly suitable for hardwood floors and poly finishes that are prone to staining.

 This sustainable and eco-friendly material can be used with all types of carpets and rugs while outperforming its synthetic and plastic counterparts.

 Felt + Rubber

 The combination of felt and natural rubber using a gentle heat-pressing technique creates a rug pad that lends unyielding, non-slip traction with thick, cushioned support.
 It is essentially a thick layer of felt combined with a thinner non slip natural rubber pad.
 These two materials create a very durable and long-lasting pad that will extend the life of your rug and floors.
-Felt + rubber is ideal for flat-weave rugs, because the needle-punched felt surface will cling to the bottom of your area rugs to anchor it to its surface.
-Felt offers great support & insulation under your rugs.
+Felt and rubber is ideal for flat-weave rugs, because the needle-punched felt surface will cling to the bottom of your area rugs to anchor it to its surface.

 100% Recycled Felt

-Larger rugs and carpets tend to be anchored down by their weight or by furniture around the house and therefore do not require a rubber backing that would help keep the rug in place.
+Larger rugs and carpets tend to be anchored down by their own weight or by furniture on top of them and therefore do not require a rubber backing that would help keep the rug in place.

-The thicker the rug pad, the more soundproofing, insulation, and cushioning you will get.
+The thicker the rug pad, the more soundproofing, insulation, and cushioning you will enjoy.